Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Numerical Tests

 \section{Numerical Tests}

-We evaluated our algorithm on a set of synthetic CP test problems that have been carefully designed and used in many papers, and three real-world datasets of different sizes and originating from different applications.
-All numerical tests were performed in Matlab, using the Tensor Toolbox \cite{TTB_Software} and the Poblano Toolbox for optimization \cite{SAND2010-1422}.
-Matlab code for our methods and tests will be made available on the authors' webpages, and as an extension to the Poblano Toolbox.
+We evaluated our Nesterov-ALS algorithm with various choices for momentum weights and restart mechanisms on a set of synthetic CP test problems that have been carefully designed and used in many papers, and three real-world datasets of different sizes and originating from different applications.
+All numerical tests were performed in Matlab, using the Tensor Toolbox\cite{TTB_Software} and the Poblano Toolbox for optimization\cite{SAND2010-1422}.

-\subsection{Naming convention for Nesterov-ALS schemes.}
+\subsection{Naming Convention for Nesterov-ALS Schemes.}

 We use the following naming conventions for the restarting strategies and momentum weight strategies defined in \Cref{sec:algo}.
-The line search Nesterov-ALS scheme is denoted Nesterov-ALS-LS.
 For the restarted Nesterov-ALS schemes, we append Nesterov-ALS with the abbreviations in \Cref{tbl:abbr} to denote the restarting scheme used, and the choice for the momentum weight $\beta_k$.

 For example, Nesterov-ALS-RF-SG means using restarting based on function value (RF) and momentum step based on gradient ratio (SG).
 For most tests we don't use delay (i.e., $d=1$ in \Cref{eq:fr} or \Cref{eq:gr}), and $\eta$ is usually set to 1 in \Cref{eq:fr} or \Cref{eq:gr}.
 Appending D$n$ or E to the name indicates that a delay $d=n>1$ is used, and that $\eta\ne1$ is used, respectively.
+The line search Nesterov-ALS scheme we compare with is denoted Nesterov-ALS-LS.

-\subsection{Baseline algorithms.}
+\subsection{Baseline Algorithms.}

-We compare the new Nesterov-ALS schemes with the recently proposed nonlinear acceleration methods for ALS using GMRES \cite{sterck2012nonlinear}, NCG \cite{sterck2015nonlinearly}, and LBFGS \cite{sterck2018nonlinearly}.
+We compare our proposed Nesterov-ALS schemes with the recently proposed nonlinear acceleration methods for ALS using GMRES\cite{sterck2012nonlinear}, NCG\cite{sterck2015nonlinearly}, and LBFGS\cite{sterck2018nonlinearly}.
 These methods will be denoted in the result figures as GMRES-ALS, NCG-ALS, and LBFGS-ALS, respectively.

-\subsection{Synthetic test problems and results.}
+\subsection{Synthetic Test Problems and Results.}